Albert Lea considers its ties to Confederate namesake

 Rasmussen grew up in southern Minnesota but said he didn't hear much of Albert Lea's Confederate ties until 2015, when a volunteer firefighter flew a Confederate flag on the back of a Hartland, Minn., fire truck during an Independence Day parade in Albert Lea.

-The incident spurred controversy at a time when South Carolina officials were looking to remove the Confederate flag at their statehouse in the wake of a white supremacist’s shooting of nine African-American churchgoers in Charleston.
+The incident spurred controversy at a time when South Carolina officials were looking to remove the Confederate flag at their statehouse after a white supremacist's shooting of nine African-American churchgoers in Charleston.

 Rasmussen said one of the City Council's goals is to improve outreach and inclusiveness with the community, adding that "the most important thing for us to do is to continue to work on our race relations."
 If Albert Lea doesn't welcome everyone, he said, it won't grow.